 Long stretching across Hokkaido’s heartland from the mysterious Hidaka Mountains to the deep-blue Soya Strait near Sakhalin Island, Northern Hokkaido (simply called Do-hoku) offers more than 300km of grand mountain ranges, along with the scenic coastal roads from the Ororon Line to the Okhotsk Line.

 Hokkaido’s second largest city of Asahikawa lies on the Kamikawa Basin.
-The city is straddles the clear rivers and laid out in a grid pattern, with its varied attractions, bustling izakaya, ramen spots, craft studios and home to Kamikawa Ainu.
-There are also several scenic ski slopes and rice fields around the city.
+The city is straddles the clear rivers, with its varied attractions, bustling izakaya, ramen spots, craft studios and home to Kamikawa Ainu.

 Daisetsuzan National Park